aadityatiwari/notes/computer-science/deadlock.md

 A deadlock can be resolved by breaking the symmetry of the locks or of the locking mechanism.

 Two processes competing for two resources in opposite order.

->
-> (A) A single process goes through.
+- A: A single process goes through
-> (B) The later process has to wait.
+- B: The later process has to wait
-> (C) A deadlock occurs when the first process locks the first resource at the same time as the second process locks the second resource.
+- C: A deadlock occurs when the first process locks the first resource at the same time as the second process locks the second resource
-> (D) The deadlock can be resolved by cancelling and restarting the first process.
+- D: The deadlock can be resolved by cancelling and restarting the first process
->

 **Deadlock** prevention works by preventing one of the four Coffman conditions from occurring.